A Sweet Rabbit Hole by DARCY: Using Honeypots to Detect Universal Trigger's Adversarial Attacks: Honeypot with Trapdoors

-In the honeypot setting where multiple trapdoors are installed to defend several target labels, we want to \textit{minimize} the \textit{intra-class} and \textit{maximize} the \textit{inter-class} distances among the trapdoors.
-Intra-class and inter-class distances are the distances among the trapdoors defending the \textit{same} and \textit{contrasting} labels, respectively.
+\textbf{Class-Awareness.} Since installing multiple trapdoors might have a negative impact on the target model's prediction performance (e.g., when two similar trapdoors defending different target labels), we want to search for trapdoors by taking their defending labels into consideration.
+Specifically, we want to \textit{minimize} the \textit{intra-class} and \textit{maximize} the \textit{inter-class} distances among the trapdoors.
+Intra-class and inter-class distances are the distances among the trapdoors that are defending the \textit{same} and \textit{contrasting} labels, respectively.
 To do this, we want to put an \textit{upper-bound} $\alpha$ on the intra-class distances and an \textit{lower-bound} $\beta$ on the inter-class distances as follows.
+Let $e_w$ denote the embedding of token $w$, then we have: